andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/README.md

 For complete technology stack details, see [docs/context/PRD_COMPLETE.md](docs/context/PRD_COMPLETE.md#13-technology-stack).

+## AI Integration & Collaboration

+This project was developed using an AI-first approach, integrating AI tools throughout the design, development, and testing phases. **Stitch** was utilized during the design phase to accelerate wireframing, rapidly translating textual requirements into visual layouts while maintaining strategic control over the Indiana University branding and visual identity. **Cursor** served as the primary IDE during implementation, with its embedded AI capabilities significantly accelerating coding and debugging cycles.

+The AI Concierge feature "Crimson" demonstrates context-aware AI integration, using Google Gemini API to answer natural language questions about campus resources.
+The concierge loads context from project documentation files (`/docs/context/`) including PRD, ERD, and technical specifications, ensuring responses are grounded in actual project data rather than fabricated information.
+This implementation includes automated tests verifying that AI outputs align with factual database content.

+Ethical considerations were prioritized throughout development.
+All AI interactions were meticulously logged in `.prompt/dev_notes.md` with clear attribution, maintaining academic integrity and professional accountability.
+We established that while AI accelerates development, human oversight remains essential—all AI-generated code underwent rigorous review for security vulnerabilities, architectural adherence, and integration quality.
+The team maintained full accountability for the final product, balancing AI assistance with manual coding to preserve fundamental programming skills.

+Key lessons learned include the importance of iterative prompt refinement, the necessity of comprehensive verification processes, and the value of maintaining transparency in AI-assisted development.
+This approach enabled delivery of a more comprehensive and polished product than would have been feasible using traditional methods alone, while ensuring quality, security, and maintainability standards were met.

+For detailed AI interaction logs and reflection, see [.prompt/dev_notes.md](.prompt/dev_notes.md) and [.prompt/golden_prompts.md](.prompt/golden_prompts.md).

 ## Testing

 The application includes a comprehensive test suite with **139 tests** (100% pass rate) covering unit tests, integration tests, end-to-end tests, and security tests.